Explore the Andes Hiking on Ausangate Trek 5 Days / 4 Nights

 Difficulty: Challenging

 After our breakfast, we begin hiking up to the highest pass in this Ausangate trek.
-After a previous hike of a couple hours, we’ll reach the Palomani (5,200 m/16,060 ft).
+It will take a couple hours to reach the Palomani (5,200 m/16,060 ft).
 This is the pass where you’ll be as close as possible to the Ausangate Mountain, and here your tour guide will do some ceremony to say thanks to Mother Earth (Pachamama) for these extraordinary adventures.
 From the pass, we follow the trail into the valley.
 While you are descending, you can appreciate a nice lagoon and the glacier on your left.

 Meals: Breakfast, Lunch, Dinner